Alek Thomas Player Props: Diamondbacks vs. Mets

 Alek Thomas At The Plate

-- Thomas is batting .222 with eight doubles, two triples, three home runs and nine walks.
+- Thomas has eight doubles, two triples, three home runs and nine walks while batting .217.

-- Thomas has picked up a hit in 47.9% of his 48 games this season, with at least two hits in 16.7% of them.
+- Thomas has reached base via a hit in 23 games this season (of 49 played), and had multiple hits in eight of those games.

-- Thomas has driven in a run in 11 games this season (22.9%), including two games with multiple runs batted in.
+- Thomas has driven in a run in 11 games this year (22.4%), including two games with multiple runs batted in.

+- He has scored in 18 of 49 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.